 In BC, a registered psychologist is a person who is registered with the College of Psychologists of British Columbia, which is one of the Health Regulators of BC whose mandate is public protection.
 Registered psychologists typically have a doctoral degree in psychology and have completed multiple clinical training placements including a year-long full-time internship in a clinical setting.
 In addition, registered psychologists are required to take continuing education courses throughout their career to ensure they are up-to-date on the latest developments in the field.
 For more information, see what is a psychologist and finding a psychologist.

 Evidence-based practice of psychology involves choosing treatments with the most research evidence to support their effectiveness.
 In essence, these are the therapies that have been shown to work!
-These treatments are then used collaboratively with families combining clinical judgement and expertise with each individual’s values and needs.
+These treatments are then used collaboratively with individuals and families combining clinical judgement and expertise with each individual’s values and needs.
 Here at Cornerstone, our treatments are grounded in science and delivered with heart.
 Check out this link to learn more about evidence-based practice.
 Check out our blog post to learn more about why and how to choose an evidence-based therapist.

 The answer to this question depends on a few things, like your child’s age and the nature of the problem.
 Teenagers, for example, may need and benefit from a level of privacy when it comes to certain personal matters and this is always discussed at the outset of therapy.
 However, in most cases parent involvement is key to a successful outcome.
 Most families find that the whole family is impacted when their child is struggling.
 Parents often describe being caught in a cycle or may even feel like they’re held hostage by their child’s difficulties.
 At Cornerstone, we include parents in the therapy process as much as possible because we recognize that parents are often key agents of change.
 That means there are steps parents can take, either in combination with their child or sometimes even on their own, that can be of benefit.
 Even with teenagers it is often helpful for parents to learn about the nature of their teen’s psychological difficulties and the goals and steps that are being taken.
 Ultimately, the goal is to help families find new ways of coping and learn skills to tackle problems – present and future.